MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/set-up-sharepoint-services-for-hybrid-environments.md

 description: "Learn how to set up the SharePoint Server services you'll need for a hybrid environment."
 ---

-# Set up SharePoint services for hybrid environments
+# Set up SharePoint Server services for hybrid environments

 [!INCLUDE[appliesto-2013-2016-2019-SPO-md](../includes/appliesto-2013-2016-2019-SPO-md.md)]

  **This article is part of a roadmap of procedures for configuring SharePoint hybrid solutions.
 Be sure you're [following a roadmap](configuration-roadmaps.md) when you do the procedures in this article. **

-## Set up SharePoint services for hybrid
+## Set up SharePoint Server services for hybrid

 SharePoint Server services such as My Sites, User Profiles, and Managed Metadata can be challenging to deploy and can require a lot of planning.
 If you plan to make use of these services in depth, we highly recommend that you follow the detailed planning information for [My Sites](../install/my-sites-planning.md), [User Profiles](../administration/user-profiles-and-identities.md), and [Managed Metadata](../governance/managed-metadata-planning.md).